The Royal British Legion is recognised as the national custodian of Remembrance.

 Remembrance in Solihull

-There will be Poppy Appeal Press Launch,with the Mayor, Cllr Joe Tildesley, other Council representatives, The Royal British Legion Solihull Branch President and it's Chairman, Dave Mouzer.
-This event will take place at the St Alphege War Memorial at 10am on the 14 October 2013.
+There will be Poppy Appeal Press Launch,with the Mayor, Cllr Joe Tildesley, other Council representatives, The Royal British Legion Solihull Branch President David Mouzer and it's Chairman, Ken Russell.
+This event will take place at the St Alphege War Memorial at 12 noon on the 31 October 2015.

-On Saturday, the 2 November, the 2013 Poppy Appeal will be launched to the public in Mell Square at 1pm.
+On Saturday, the 31October, the 2015 Poppy Appeal will be launched to the public in Mell Square at 1pm.
 The Mayor and the Solihull Branch Chairman will be present.

 At the conclusion of the Service there will be a Remembrance Reception at the Solihull Branch of The Royal British Legion in Broomfields Hall, Union Road.
 All are welcome to attend.